zygos/wd-material/material/3-frameworks/2-typing-testing/1-typescript.md

 getDaysLeft('2023-08-16', '2023-08-21');
 ```

-If we run this code, we would get an error that `deadline.getDate` is not a function.
+If we run this code, we will get an error that says `deadline.getDate` is not a function.
 The `deadline` parameter is a `string`, not a `Date` object.
 We could help the developer who uses this function to avoid this issue.

 One way to do that is to add **JSDoc** comments.
 Here is an example: